memsql/singlestore-spark-connector/README.md

  When this option is used and push down of outer sorting operation is done, non-parallel read is used.
  * `automatic` - check if at least one parallel read feature specified in `parallelRead.Features` can be used and if it is, use parallel read, otherwise do non-parallel read.
- When parallel read is performed with this option, we are unable to push down an outer sorting operation into SingleStore.
+ When parallel read is performed with this option, we are unable to push down an outer sorting operation into SingleStoreDB.
  Final sorting is done on the Spark side.
  * `forced` - check if at least one parallel read feature specified in `parallelRead.Features` can be used and if it is, use parallel read, otherwise throw an error.
- When parallel read is performed with this option, we are unable to push down an outer sorting operation into SingleStore.
+ When parallel read is performed with this option, we are unable to push down an outer sorting operation into SingleStoreDB.
  Final sorting is done on the Spark side.

 The default value is `automaticLite`